duckietown/book-opmanual-duckiedrone/src/motors-esc/overview.md

 ```

 ### Electronic Speed Controller (ESC)
-An Electronic Speed Controller (ESC) is used to regulate the speed of a motor according to a signal from the flight controller.
+An Electronic Speed Controller (ESC) is used to regulate the speed of a motor according to a signal from the Flight Controller.
 A brushless motor would not be able to spin without an ESC, as they are responsible for changing the magnetic fields that generate a moment to make the motor spin.

 ```{figure} ../_images/components-official/ESC.png
 :width: 400px